Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 <br/>

 I have been trying to learn Next.js for a few weeks now.
-I have read a few blogs and have found Next.js very intriguing in terms of it's added functionality such as server-side rendering and generating static websites.
+I have read a few blogs and have found Next.js very intriguing in terms of its added functionality such as server-side rendering and generating static websites.
 To be honest, I have already started liking it enough and wanted to build a quick application using Next.js' data fetching techniques.
 Shoutout to [Lee Robinson](https://leerob.io/) for his amazing [blog](https://leerob.io/blog/next-prisma) on incorporating Next.js with Prisma.

 I won't be using Prisma for the sake of simplicity and the data for our application would be fed from a static JSON file.